 - The BBC and others have generally opted for calling it the "self-styled" or "so-called" Islamic State on first reference, and IS thereafter

-But Julani rebelled, and renewed his oath of loyalty to al-Qaeda's global leadership, now under Ayman al-Zawahiri following Bin Laden's death in 2011.
+But Jawlani rebelled, and renewed his oath of loyalty to al-Qaeda's global leadership, now under Ayman al-Zawahiri following Bin Laden's death in 2011.
 Zawahiri ordered Baghdadi to go back to being just the Islamic State in Iraq (ISI) and leave al-Nusra as the al-Qaeda Syria franchise.

 It was Baghdadi's turn to ignore orders from head office.

 Before 2013 was out, Isis and al-Nusra were at each other's throats.
 Hundreds were killed in vicious internecine clashes which ended with Isis being driven out of most of north-west Syria by al-Nusra and allied Syrian rebel factions.
 But Isis took over Raqqa, a provincial capital in the north-east, and made it its capital.
 Many of the foreign jihadists who had joined al-Nusra also went over to Isis, seeing it as tougher and more radical.
 In early 2014, al-Qaeda formally disowned Isis.

 Isis had shaken off the parental shackles.
 But it had lost a lot of ground, and was bottled up.
 One of its main slogans, Remaining and Expanding, risked becoming empty.
 So where next?